oturcot/docker-haproxy-letsencrypt/README.md

 WantedBy=multi-user.target
 ```

-**Note:** Replace `/path/to/your/docker-haproxy-letsencrypt/` with the actual path to your project directory.
+**Note:** Replace `/absolute/path/to/docker-haproxy-letsencrypt/` with the actual absolute path to your project directory.

 #### c.
 Enable and Start the Service